After installing Exchange Server 2016, the next step is to configure external DNS in Exchange…

 Check Safety Net hold time

-Log in to the Exchange Server.
+Sign in to Exchange Server.
 Run Exchange Management Shell as administrator.
 Make use of the Get-TransportConfig cmdlet.
 It’s showing 7 days.

 The SafetyNetHoldTime default value is 2 days.